 A transcript gives details of academic performance at the College for all courses taken for all semesters.
 It includes the GPA for the semester and CPA for all semesters.

 Scholarships are awarded by INC on the basis of academic merit, financial necessity and personal achievement to selected home and international students either at the beginning or during their studies.

 INC awards entrance scholarships, both full and partial, to students who have obtained an “A” average in their high school leaving certificate.
 A partial entrance scholarship covers the tuition fees for one semester whereas a full entrance scholarship covers the tuition fees for one academic year or two semesters.

 All home/international students are automatically eligible for scholarships on the basis of their previous performance at INC. Continuing scholarships are available after completion of the second semester (not including foundation courses) on the basis of the CPA earned for the two semesters (successfully completed a minimum of 30 credits).
 After the first year, scholarships are given on the basis of the CPA (successfully completed a minimum 15 credits each semester).
 A CPA of 4.0 qualifies for €650 scholarship, and a CPA of 3.50-3.99 qualifies for €450 scholarship for the next semester and thereafter as long as the CPA is maintained at this level.

-Registered students at INC, have the right to use the library including borrowing books as long as bring their library card that may be issued to registered students.
+Registered students at INC, have the right to use the library including borrowing books as long as they bring their library card that is issued to registered students.